WHAT A DIFFERENCE A CENTURY MAKES!

 But, that didn’t stop our Rough Rider, Teddy.
 After his unsuccessful challenge to Taft’s nomination at the Republican convention, maverick that he was, Teddy called

-his own convention and created the Progressive Party, (aka: the Bull Moose Party) who nominated T.R. for President, along with many other candidates for other
+and created the Progressive Party, (aka: the Bull Moose Party) who nominated T.R. for President, along with many other candidates for other

 offices in several major states.
 (Ron Paul?)